Ian Happ Player Props: Cubs vs. Pirates

 Ian Happ At The Plate

-- Happ has picked up an RBI in 25.8% of his games this season, with two or more RBI in 10.6% of his games.
-He has also driven in three or more runs in four contests.
+- Happ has picked up an RBI in 27.1% of his games this year, with two or more RBI in 12.9% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.